XertroV/aec-membership-test-simulator/README.md

 Recently (September 2021), parliamentarians (i.e., the 4 major parties) decided there was just too much competition!
 That would not do.
 So, a bunch of changes were made to the Electoral Act to make life harder for anyone who wanted to be part of our democracy, but did not want to participate in the rotten, tribalist, political cults that run the show.

 Every few years, the AEC will check that each political party has enough members according to the legislative requirement.
 The party must provide a list of 1500 to 1650 names (inclusive) to use as evidence of their eligibility.
 The Australian Electoral Commission (AEC) will then filter out some names (duplicates, dead people, etc).
 That produces a NEW list of <= 1650 names.
 Then, the AEC will do a statistical sampling of members and will use that to determine whether a party is eligible.
+Particularly, those names selected are asked to confirm or deny their membership.
+In this project: "failure rate" refers to the rate at which members respond "No".

 [The method is detailed on pages 23 and 24 of "Guide for registering a party".](https://www.aec.gov.au/Parties_and_Representatives/Party_Registration/guide/files/party-registration-guide.pdf)